-Here is an overview of the ICRC's five governing bodies.
+Here is an overview of the ICRC's six governing bodies.

 The Assembly is the supreme governing body of the ICRC.
 It oversees all ICRC activities.
 It is a collegial body comprising between 15 and 25 co-opted Swiss nationals.
 Its president and vice-president are the president and vice-president of the ICRC.
 The Assembly formulates policy, defines general objectives and strategy, and approves the budget and accounts.
 It appoints key management officials, including the director-general, the directors and the head of the Internal Audit Unit.